 - have been formally or informally published in some citable source.

-Much care has been put into giving period definitions stable identifiers that can be resolved to RDF representations of period definitions.
-PeriodO models period definitions as SKOS concepts.
+Much care has been put into giving periods stable identifiers that can be resolved to RDF representations of periods.
+PeriodO models periods as SKOS concepts.
 These are grouped into concept schemes sharing the same bibliographic source.
 Temporal extent is expressed via a direct textual quotation from the source, as well as via a structured approximation of this expression modeled using the OWL-Time ontology.
 Similarly spatial extent is represented both by a textual quote (where one was given) and a set of identifiers referring to spatial entities in external resources such as DBpedia.

 http://n2t.net/ark:/99152/p05krdxmkztidentifies the “Dark Age” as defined by Davis and Alcock on page 97 of Sandy Pylos: an archaeological history from Nestor to Navarino (see the JSON representation).
-This is an example of a period definition.
+This is an example of a period.

-The PeriodO dataset is essentially a collection of period definitions.
+The PeriodO dataset is essentially a collection of periods.

 Labels and documentation

 skos:Concept, “an idea or notion,” as the SKOS Reference puts it.
-We use a number of SKOS properties to describe period definitions:
+We use a number of SKOS properties to describe periods:

 There will always be at least one